QuentinRa/blog.quentinra.dev/cybersecurity/random/crack_password/index.md

 **Token length exception**: I had this error so many times that I got crazy about it.
 There are many causes for this error, unfortunately.

 * Try to look for your hash format [on hashcat website](https://hashcat.net/wiki/doku.php?id=example_hashes).
-There is an exemple of the output that hashcat is expecting.
+There is an example of the output that hashcat is expecting.
 For instance, sometimes, you need a file with `hash:salt`.

-* I don't know why but it worked for me when I didn't use a file: `hashcat -m 160 hash:key wordlist`.
+* I don't know why, but it worked for me when I didn't use a file: `hashcat -m 160 hash:key wordlist`.

 * <i><span>More patches to come 😭</small></i>

 <br>

-Hashcat store cracked hashes in `~/.hashcat/hashcat.potfile`.
+Hashcat stores cracked hashes in `~/.hashcat/hashcat.potfile`.

 * `-m code`: the code identifying this algorithm, provided by nth/haiti
   * MD5 <small>(0)</small> / MD4 <small>(900)</small> / SHA1 <small>(100)</small> / NTLM <small>(1000)</small>